TheWebMonks/meshmonk/meshmonk/README.md

 6) Build the library: `make`
 7) Move the all the compiled library files to /usr/local/lib/: `sudo mv /home/user/Downloads/OpenMesh-6.3/build/Build/lib/* /usr/local/lib/`
 8) Move the folder with the header files we need to /usr/local/include/: `sudo mv /home/user/Downloads/OpenMesh-6.3/src/OpenMesh/ /usr/local/include/`
+9) Run ldconfig so that your machine has the new libraries in its standard search path: `sudo ldconfig -v`.
+Somewhere in the printed output should be a version of libOpenMeshCore and libOpenMeshTools.